-We may collect, use, store and transfer different kinds of personal data about you.
+We may collect, use, store, and transfer different kinds of personal data about you, depending on the service you use.
 We have collated these into groups as follows:

-Your identity includes information such as first name, last name, title, and other identifiers that you may have provided.
+- Your Identity: Includes information such as first name, last name, title, and other identifiers you may have provided.

-Your contact information includes information email address or telephone numbers and any other information you have given to us for the purpose of communication or meeting.
+- Your Contact Information: Includes email address, telephone numbers, and any other information you have given to us for the purpose of communication or meeting.

-Technical data includes your internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+- Technical Data: Includes your internet protocol (IP) address, browser type and version, time zone setting, location, browser plug-in types and versions, operating system, and platform, and other technology on the devices you use to access this website.

-Your profile includes information such as your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.
+- Your Bankeronhwheels.com Profile Data: Includes information such as your username and password, purchases or orders made by you, your interests, preferences, feedback, and survey responses.